Elliotonthenet18/QuackBus/README.md

 - **Metadata Embedding**: Automatically embeds track metadata and album artwork using FFmpeg
 - **Download History**: Track completed downloads and manage your library
 - **Quality Control**: Choose your preferred audio quality per download
+- **Audio Quality Display**: See bitrate and Hi-Res status for albums and tracks

 ## 🚀 Quick Start